Welcome to the Mid-Columbia Houseless Collaborative

 Goal Area #1: Shelter

-When someone becomes houseless, having a safe place to go matters.
-So do services that help people get back into housing quickly.
-We must make sure shelters in our area have the funding they need to keep their doors open.
-We can also set shelter guests up for more success if we help cover the costs for them to find housing again.
-Most importantly, we should give them other tools they need to stay housed.
+When someone becomes houseless, having a safe place to go matters, as do services that help people get back into housing quickly.
+We must make sure shelters in our area have the funding they need to keep their doors open, and we can set shelter guests up for more success if we help cover the costs for them to find housing again.
+Most importantly, we must give them other tools needed to stay housed.

 To do that, we will: